Ravenswood School and Residence: History

 It was constructed originally as a lowset timber-framed house of four rooms under a transverse gabled roof with an internal fireplace for cooking.
 The walls were clad externally with weatherboards but the interior was unlined.
 No separate kitchen was constructed and although it is believed that the first teacher appointed ate at a hotel, not an uncommon arrangement where a teacher was a single man, the design was more appropriate to a southern climate.
 The house was also constructed with only a front verandah, though after a complaint from the secretary of the local committee, a verandah was added to the rear later in 1874.
 On the appointment in 1877 of a teacher with a large family, a separate kitchen was requested on the grounds that "...this climate does not admit of cooking being done in the midst of sleeping apartments" A building from another site, described as "an old weatherboarded house, shingle roofed", was then attached to the house by a covered way.
 At some time a section of the rear verandah was enclosed to form a servant's room, possibly at the same time as the addition of the kitchen.

 The ceilings of the core section of the house were lined in 1883 and repairs made to storm damage in 1880 and 1884, the brick chimney being demolished following the severe storm of 1884 and not rebuilt, but no major changes were made until 1887 when the old kitchen was replaced by a new structure with a covered way and brick fireplace, the rear verandah room was moved to the other side of the building, a window was cut into the southeast bedroom wall and the core walls were lined internally with tongue-and-groove boards.
 Hans Thomsen and John Thomas, Ravenswood builders, carried out the alterations.

-In 1889 the then head teacher requested "more suitable and worthy accommodation", which reflects the general upgrading of public buildings in Ravenswood during the 1880s and the peak enrolment for that year of 390.
+In 1889, the then head teacher requested "more suitable and worthy accommodation", which reflects the general upgrading of public buildings in Ravenswood during the 1880s and the peak enrolment for that year of 390.
 The department responded by adding an asymmetrical extension to the front of the house, demolishing the front verandah and constructing an almost square living room with verandahs along the front and one side.

 The last extension was made in 1897, when a whole side of the residence was extended by eight feet to the north-east including a verandah on the third side of the living room.
 The verandahs were ceiled at that time.
 The house has since been altered only by the arrangement of some internal partitions and partial enclosure of the rear verandah.
-Externally it remains the same as it was in 1897 and is still used as a teacher's residence.
+Externally it remained the same as it was in 1897 and continued to be used as a teacher's residence.

+In 2019, an expansion of gold mining required the school and its heritage buildings to be relocated to a new site at 30-40 Elphinstone Street.